Upcoming keynote speakers

 Monica Hardin, Anchor, WLKY News

 Monica Hardin anchors the weekday morning news on WLKY.
 A Louisville native, Monica won Miss Kentucky 2001 and during the year of service that followed, she traveled over 80,000 miles on a motivational speaking tour.
 In 2005, she received the Volunteer Service Award personally from President George W. Bush for her work with Creation Prison Music Ministry and Kentucky Harvest.
-Join us to learn from a woman who is determined to be a positive force in the world.
+Monica Hardin shared her inspiring life and leadership story at 100 Wise Women.

 October 25, 2016